 Again, it’s a very hearty dish, but a somewhat healthy one at the same time.
 You’ll also find this commonly in many households at dinner time and in authentic Serbian restaurants.

-This is a pastry dish, and one that is easily eaten on the go as a snack.
-It is basically a cheese pie and is made a little like the regional favorite, burek.
-There are layers of thin dough which are filled with delicious and quite strong cheese and then glazed with egg to give it a golden color.
+This is a Serbian pastry dish, and one that is easily eaten on the go as a snack.
+It is basically a cheese pie made a little like the regional favorite, burek.
+There are layers of thin dough filled with delicious and quite strong cheese, which are then glazed with egg to give it a golden color.

 This is a cornbread dish that dates back many years.
 This particular dish was popular during times when money was low and poverty was prevalent in the country.
-It was easy to make and cheap, hearty, filling and didnt spoil.
+It was easy to make, cheap, hearty, filling and it didn’t spoil.

 Despite times improving, you’ll still find proja in many households and traditional restaurants.

-This is a traditional Serbian salad which is served by many other main meals.
+This is a traditional Serbian salad served with many other main meals.
 You’ll find it mostly in the south of the country, but it is quite widespread regardless.